soda-research/vitrage/doc/source/contributor/vitrage-template-format.rst

    action:
         action_type: execute_mistral
         properties:
             workflow: demo_workflow                # mandatory.
 The name of the workflow to be executed
-            farewell: Goodbye and Good Luck!   # optional.
+            input:                                 # optional.
 A list of properties to be passed to the workflow
+               farewell: Goodbye and Good Luck!
-            employee: John Smith               # optional.
-A list of properties to be passed to the workflow
+               employee: John Smith

 Future support & Open Issues